Now in early access

 Your value

-+Wrap first-life inventory in an RET — sell storage-as-a-service instead of $/kWh hardware.
++Wrap first-life inventory in an IET — sell storage-as-a-service instead of $/kWh hardware.

 +Route end-of-life packs through the same rails: identity, rating, clean handoff.